Serving of alcoholic beverages

 Commercial serving of alcoholic beverages with an alcohol content of more than 2.8% by volume is subject to licence.
 You must apply for, and be granted, a licence before you can begin serving alcohol.

 The serving licence is granted, on written application, by the Regional State Administrative Agency in whose area of operation the alcohol-serving premises are located: Submit an application to the Regional State Administrative Agency (avi.fi)

 Providing guidance on alcohol licensing and supervision to the Regional State Administrative Agencies forms part of Valvira’s tasks.
 Through guidance, we seek to ensure that legislation is consistently applied throughout Finland.
-For an overview on the issues relevant to serving alcohol, please see our guidelines Alcohol Issues in Licensed Premises.
+For an overview on the issues relevant to serving alcohol, please see our guidelines Serving of alcoholic beverages on licensed premises (pdf).